dragtheron/wow-welcome-back/README.md

 - Add notes to players you played with.
 - Get an detailed overview over every activity.
 - Search for an character.

+## Slash Commands

+- Use `/wb` to open the character and activity history.
+- Use `/wboverlay` to toggle an overlay on the top left corner of the screen showing your current activity with the respective progress information.